AndrewMB2/Logic-Architect-for-Excel-VBA/README.md

 4. Property and Method Reference.
 This is in alphabetic sequence.

 It is recommended to read the first three sections to gain an understanding of what the system offers.

+For more information on the use of this toolset please see [the LogicArchitect website](https://logicarchitect.co.uk/index.htm).